dogrdon/dogrdon.github.io/_drafts/analyzing_degenerate_art.md

 ####Introduction

+In 1937, the Nazis seized and exhibited works of art that demonstrated what they felt to be a degenerate depictions of religion representations of the human form.
+It was aimed largely at the modern art of the time and was done to sanction artists who produced it for being "un-German, Jewish Bolshevist in nature" [1].
+Currently, there is an exhibition of the works of art that survived from this period in history at the Neue Galerie in New York.
+This event was also the basis for the book and recent movie, <i>The Monuments Men</i>.

-A short while ago I came across [this](http://www.vam.ac.uk/content/articles/e/entartete-kunst/) announcement that the Victoria and Albert Museum had made a digital, browse-able copy of the book the Nazis kept in their program to round up and annihilate European works of art they considered to be 'degenerate'.
-I hate to give any credit to the Nazis, but in their bookkeeping, they were meticulous.
+A short while ago I came across [this](http://www.vam.ac.uk/content/articles/e/entartete-kunst/) announcement that the Victoria and Albert Museum had made a digital, browse-able copy of the book the Nazis kept in their program to round up and annihilate works of art they considered to be degenerate.
+The meticulous bookkeeping herein makes it possible to perform some analytics in the service of Art History research.

 My immediate thought was: Would it be possible to get this information into a database for further analysis of what's there?
 Without access to some pretty heavy duty OCR or a lot of money to throw at something like Amazon Mechanical Turk, the answer was most likely no, for now.

 I was pleased to find, however, that the Freie Universität Berlin had undertaken a project to compile the information in these pages into an [online, searchable database](http://www.geschkult.fu-berlin.de/en/e/db_entart_kunst/datenbank/index.html "link to the degenerate art database at the Freie Universität Berlin"), complete with full metadata (where available) for each work of art, as well as the status and current location of the work of art (were it not destroyed or gone missing).
-It is not a complete database and as of May 2014 has only ~10,300 records of a total ~16,000 works of art in the original record.
+It is not a complete database and as of May 2014 has only 10,340 records of a total ~16,000 works of art in the original record.

 The related scripts and data can be found [here](http://github.com/droquo/entartete_scraper "link to repository containing scraper and data files for the degenerate art database") in a fairly unkempt repository.